A Python Package for Sampling from Copulae: clayton

 \section{Classes}

-Three main classes are defined in the \textbf{COPPY} module : \textbf{Multivariate}, \textbf{Archimedean} and \textbf{Extreme} classes (see Figure \ref{fig:diagram} for a description of the architecture of the code).
-The \textbf{Multivariate} class is designed to define multivariate copula (including the bivariate case) and is located at the highest level of the code architecture.
-As a generic class, it contains methods to instantiate the copula object or to sample from a copula with desired margins using inversion methods for example.
-At a second level, we may find its childrens, namely \textbf{Archimedean}, \textbf{Extreme} and \textbf{Gaussian} or \textbf{Student}.
-These are copulae which belong to different families of copulae, namely Archimedean and extreme value copula for \textbf{Archimedean} and \textbf{Extreme} and elliptical copula for \textbf{Gaussian} and \textbf{Student}.
-This partition is relevant theoretically as Archimedean and extreme value copulae are studied on their own (see \cite{charpentier2009} or \cite{genest2009rank} to name a few) but also in practice as they contain effective sampling methods.
-However, \textbf{Gaussian} and \textbf{Student} classes are split as the most effective sampling algorithms are specific for each and cannot be generalized in a broader elliptical class.
-At the third level of the architecture, we may find some important Archimedean and extreme value copulae parametric models (depicted as blue in Figure \ref{fig:diagram}).
-These parametric models contain methods such as the generator function $\varphi$ (see Section \ref{subsec:Arch}) for the Archimedean and the Pickands dependence function $A$ (see Section \ref{subsec:Extreme}) for the extreme value (in green in Figure \ref{fig:diagram}).
-We recall in Section \ref{subsec:Arch} the definition of Archimedean copulae and some of its properties in high dimensional spaces.
-A characterization of extreme value copulae is given in Section \ref{subsec:Extreme}.
-For each section, the reader is referred to the appendices to discover the wide range of copulae implemented in the module as Appendices \ref{app:bv_arch} and \ref{app:mv_arch} for Archimedean copulae, Appendices \ref{app:bv_ext} and \ref{app:mv_ext} for extreme value copulae and lastly Appendix \ref{app:mv_ellip} for Elliptical copulae.
+The \textsf{clayton} package defines three main classes: \textbf{Multivariate}, \textbf{Archimedean}, and \textbf{Extreme}.
+The \textbf{Multivariate} class is designed for defining multivariate copulas (including the bivariate case) and is located at the highest level of the code architecture.
+It contains methods for instantiating a copula object or for sampling from a copula with desired margins using inversion methods, for example.
+The \textbf{Archimedean} and \textbf{Extreme} classes are children of the \textbf{Multivariate} class and represent copulas from the Archimedean and extreme value families, respectively.
+The \textbf{Gaussian} and \textbf{Student} classes represent elliptical copulas.
+This hierarchical structure is relevant theoretically, as Archimedean and extreme value copulas are studied independently (see, for example, \cite{charpentier2009} and \cite{genest2009rank}), and practically, as they contain effective sampling methods.
+However, the \textbf{Gaussian} and \textbf{Student} classes are split, as the most effective sampling algorithms are specific to each and cannot be generalized in a broader elliptical class.

+The architecture of the code is shown in Figure \ref{fig:diagram}.
+At the third level of the architecture, we find important parametric models of Archimedean and extreme value copulas (depicted as blue in the figure).
+These parametric models contain methods such as the generator function $\varphi$ (see Section \ref{subsec:Arch}) for Archimedean copulas and the Pickands dependence function $A$ (see Section \ref{subsec:Extreme}) for extreme value copulas (depicted as green in the figure).
+We provide a brief overview of Archimedean copulas and some of their properties in high-dimensional spaces in Section \ref{subsec:Arch}.
+A characterization of extreme value copulas is given in Section \ref{subsec:Extreme}.
+The appendices from \ref{app:bv_arch} to \ref{app:mv_ellip} define and illustrate all the copula models implemented in the package.